Comparison of C Sharp and Java: Reference types

 In both languages references are a central concept.
 All instances of classes are by reference.

 While not directly evident in the language syntax per se, both languages support the concept of weak references.
 An instance that is only referenced by weak references is eligible for garbage collection just as if there were no references at all.
 In both languages this feature is exposed through the associated libraries, even though it is really a core runtime feature.

 Along with weak references, Java has soft references.
-They are much like weak references, but the JVM will not deallocate softly-referenced objects until the memory is needed.
+They are much like weak references, but the Java virtual machine (JVM) will not deallocate softly-referenced objects until the memory is needed.

 Arrays and collections

 Arrays and collections are concepts featured by both languages.

 The syntax used to declare and access arrays is identical, except that C# has added syntax for declaring and manipulating multidimensional arrays.

 Multidimensional arrays can in some cases increase performance because of increased locality (as there is one pointer dereference instead of one for every dimension of the array, as it is the case for jagged arrays).
 However, since all array element access in a multidimensional array requires multiplication/shift between the two or more dimensions, this is an advantage only in very random access scenarios.